This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 There’s important information to use at every step listed at the end of the article that’s not to be missed!

-Steps 1 to 8: Puppy’s First Time In A Crate – Use No Force!
+Part 1: Puppy’s First Time In A Crate – Use No Force

 From first seeing the crate, to getting inside and laying down.